Stolarsky's invariance principle for finite metric spaces: Stolarsky's invariance for the Hamming space

 \subsection{Krawtchouk polynomials}

 Krawtchouk polynomials form a family of discrete orthogonal polynomials on $\{0,1,\dots,n\}$ with respect to the weight $\binom ni 2^{-n}.$ A Krawtchouk polynomial of degree $k$ is defined as

 \cite[p.183]{Ismail2005}, \cite[p.237]{KLS2010}.
 We note that our definition differs from the standard one by a factor $\binom nk,$ which gives $K_k^{(n)}(0)=\binom nk$ (the standard normalization gives the value 1 at $x=0$).
-The explicit expression for the polynomial of degree $k=0,1,\dots,n$ is as follows:
+In this section we list properties of the Krawtchouk polynomials used below in our derivations.